 Kinetic Sand Moldable Sensory Play Sand

 For an affordable way to keep kids engaged and using their creativity, this 2-pound bag from Kinetic Sand is a winner.
-Unlike normal sand, this is easy to shape and mold for kids to create imaginative designs.
+Unlike normal sand, this product is easy to shape for kids to create imaginative designs.
 The bag is resealable, and you don’t have to worry about the sand drying out.
-Also, the sand sticks to itself (versus your hands), so clean-up is a breeze.
-The colors range from blue and green to pink and beach.
+Also, the sand sticks to itself (versus your hands), so cleanup is a breeze.
+The colors range from blue and green to pink and brown.

-Educational Insights Design & Drill Bolt Buddies Recycling Truck
+Educational Insights Design & Drill Bolt Buddies Pick-It-Up Truck

-Learning STEM skills is fun with the Educational Insights Design & Drill Bolt Buddies.
-It actually includes a child-safe power drill for kids to build a truck and operate its arm lift, as well as toy pet figurines.
-There’s also an eco-friendly component to this Pick-it-Up Truck.
-The box it comes packaged in can be unfolded and used as a play set.
+Learning STEM skills is fun with the Educational Insights Design & Drill Bolt Buddies Pick-It-Up Truck.
+It includes a child-safe power drill for kids to build a truck and operate its arm lift, as well as toy pet figurines.
+There’s also an eco-friendly component to this truck: The box it comes packaged in can be unfolded and used as a play set.

 What to Look for When Buying a Preschool Graduation Gift

-Graduating preschoolers might have anxiety about starting in a new school or class.
-Offer them a children’s book about kindergarten that will help demystify it and give them something to look forward to in the days to come.
-Or offer them an educational, fun kids' electronics game that will teach them skills through play.
+Offer them a children’s book about kindergarten that will help demystify the process of starting a new school or class.
+This can give them something to look forward to in the days to come.
+Or gift an educational, fun kids' electronics game that will teach them skills through play.

 Make your preschooler feel special with a personalized gift that features their name or initials.
-Offer them a new lunchbox with their initials or a new backpack with their name embroidered on the back to start kindergarten in style, or a personalized puzzle with a graduation theme.
+Offer them a new lunchbox with their initials or backpack with their name embroidered to start kindergarten in style.

 The significance of a preschool gift is to mark a milestone in a young child’s life.
 Choose a small gift that will remind them of their accomplishment now and in years to come.
-This could be a T-shirt that lets the world know they’re headed to kindergarten or a school memory scrapbook that starts with preschool and can be built on until they graduate from high school.
+This could be a T-shirt that lets the world know they’re headed to kindergarten or a school memory scrapbook.

 Do you give gifts for preschool graduation?

 Giving preschool graduation gifts is increasingly popular.
-Some adults feel that all the pomp and circumstance for preschool graduation might be a little over-the-top, but enough parents and educators have made it an annual ritual that a whole industry has developed around it, with everything from miniature preschool graduation outfits, themed gifts such as teddy bears outfitted in cap and gowns, a mini-genre of preschool graduation themed books, as well as party supplies and greeting cards out there for the taking.
+Some adults feel that all the pomp and circumstance for preschool graduation might be a little over the top, but enough parents and educators have made it an annual ritual that a whole industry has developed around it.
+You can find miniature preschool graduation outfits, themed gifts such as teddy bears outfitted in caps and gowns, a minigenre of preschool graduation-themed books, party supplies, and greeting cards out there for the taking.

 What do you say to a preschool graduate?

-How old are you when you graduate preschool?
+How old are you when you graduate from preschool?

-The CDC defines preschool-age children as between 3- to 5-years-old.
+The CDC defines preschool-age children as between 3 to 5 years old.
 However, preschool-age ranges can vary slightly according to state regulations.
-Children generally graduate preschool at age 5, depending on when their birthday falls on the school calendar.
+Children generally graduate from preschool at age 5, depending on where on the school calendar their birthday falls.

 Why Trust The Spruce?

 This round-up was written by Patrice J. Williams, who has contributed gift guides to The Spruce since 2020.
-In addition to her work for The Spruce, she also writes product reviews for other outlets and appears on-air for "Today" and WE tv.
-She was the Savvy Shopper reporter for WPIX in New York City and loved helping her friends and family find unique, thoughtful, and wallet-friendly presents.
+In addition to her work for The Spruce, she also writes product reviews for other outlets and appears on the air for the "Today" show and WE tv.
+She was the Savvy Shopper reporter for WPIX-TV in New York City and loved helping her friends and family find unique, thoughtful, and wallet-friendly presents.
 This gift guide consists of well-researched, top-rated products that are fun and educational for preschoolers.